Kay Keavney

-Kay Keavney (1921–1989) was an Australian writer.
+Kay Keavney (1921–1989) also known as pen name Kay Keane, was an Australian playwright and radio and television scriptwriter, who also worked in the United Kingdom.

+Biography

-She was born in Sydney and completed a Bachelor of Arts at the University of Sydney.
+Keavney was born in Drummoyne, New South Wales, a suburb of Sydney in 1921 and completed a Bachelor of Arts at the University of Sydney.
 She went to work at the ABC, the youngest person and the first woman to be hired as a scriptwriter by that organisation.
 She resigned from the ABC in 1945.

 In the late 1940s she wrote serials and plays for various networks and production companies and became one of the leading writers of Australian radio.

 She went to London to study writing TV drama at the BBC and wrote episodes of The Adventures of Long John Silver.

 She won two Walkley Awards for her journalism.